 Group Travel with Thomson Family Adventures

-Coming into 2017, one of the major gaps in my family travel knowledge was group travel.
+For the longest time, one of the major gaps in my family travel knowledge was group travel.
 I’m not opposed to group trips – I’ve done 10 photography trips around the world the past decade – but I hadn’t gone on a family one and had questions.
 Would my kids be ok with a more structured vacation?
 Would they get along with the other kids?
 In short, is this a good vacation option going forward?

 The best thing about group travel: everything is arranged for you, from airport transportation to activities to tour guides.
 The worst thing: if you don’t like the people in the group, or if you want to stray from the itinerary, well, you’re stuck.